 Preparing for the blood test

-It is important that your child is as comfortable and relaxed as possible.
-Talk to your child about what will happen during the test, and why it is needed.
+To help your child be as comfortable and relaxed as possible, talk to them about what will happen during the test and why it is needed.

 Getting a blood sample

-- A band is tightly wrapped above where blood will be taken, usually around the arm.
+- A band is tightly wrapped above where blood will be taken.
 This allows the vein to swell with blood.

 - The skin is cleaned with an antiseptic wipe.